 Replace punctured or damaged tires.
 In some cases, small punctures in the tread area may be repaired from within the removed tire by a Harley-Davidson dealer.
-Speed should NOT exceed 50 mph (80 km/h) for the first 24 hours after repair, and the repaired tire should NEVER be used over 80 mph (129 km/h).
+Speed should NOT exceed 80 km/h (50 mph) for the first 24 hours after repair, and the repaired tire should NEVER be used over 129 km/h (80 mph).
 Failure to follow this warning could lead to tire failure and result in death or serious injury.
 (00015b)

-Replace tire immediately with a Harley-Davidson specified tire when wear bars become visible or only 1/32 in (1 mm) tread depth remains.
+Replace tire immediately with a Harley-Davidson specified tire when wear bars become visible or only 1 mm (1/32 in) tread depth remains.
 Riding with a worn tire could result in death or serious injury.
 (00090c)

-New tires are needed if any of the following conditions exist (refer to Table 23 for the specified replacement tires):
+New tires are needed if any of the following conditions exist (refer to Table 21 for the specified replacement tires):

-- Tread wear bars become visible on the tread surfaces. - Tire cords or fabric become visible through cracked sidewalls, snags or deep cuts. - Bumps, bulges or slits in the tire. - Punctures, cuts, or other damage to the tire that cannot be repaired.
+- Tread wear bars become visible on the tread surfaces. - Tire cords or fabric become visible through cracked sidewalls, snags or deep cuts. - · Bumps, bulges or slits in the tire. - Punctures, cuts, or other damage to the tire that cannot be repaired.